juicedata/juicefs-csi-driver/docs/en/administration/upgrade-csi-driver.md

 kubectl apply -f ./k8s.yaml
 ```

-Comparing and merging YAML files can be wearisome, that's why [install via Helm](../getting_started.md#helm) is much more recommended on a production environment.
+Dealing with exceptions like this, alongside with comparing and merging YAML files can be wearisome, that's why [install via Helm](../getting_started.md#helm) is much more recommended on a production environment.

 ## Upgrade CSI Driver (mount by process mode) {#mount-by-process-upgrade}